 Knowledge of Breast Self-examination Among GNM Students Before and After the Test

-It revealed that levels of knowledge in pre test (68.4%) had average knowledge while 8.3% was marked during post-test.
-Students were marked good knowledge 14 (23.3%) in pre test and 55 (91.7%) in post-test respectively.
+It revealed that levels of knowledge in pre-test (68.4%) had average knowledge while 8.3% was marked during post-test.
+Students were marked good knowledge 14 (23.3%) in pre-test and 55 (91.7%) in post-test respectively.

-Table 2 Knowledge of breast self-examination among GNM students pre and post test.
+Table 2 Knowledge of breast self-examination among GNM students pre and post-test.

 Assessment of the Impact of a Structured Teaching Program on Knowledge about Breast Self-Examination Among GNM Students